 While the pudding was setting up I prepared the oranges.
 If you have ever carved a pumpkin, let-me-tell-ya, carving an orange is easier!

 Start by cutting the tops of the oranges off (as pictured below).
 Save the tops, they will be the lids.

 Using a large spoon scoop out the orange, leaving a hallow orange rind.
 You’ll want to wedge the spoon between the fruit and the rind and wiggle it back and forth until you can scoop the fruit out.
 This takes just a tiny bit of patience.
 You’ll have to be somewhat gentle with the spoon or you’ll rip the rind apart.
 It sounds harder than it is.

 Make sure you do this over a bowl because it gets juicy!
 Save the oranges and the juice for a snack…because fresh squeezed OJ… YUM!
 Plus winter is coming up, get your Vitamin C!

 Just like carving a pumpkin, you can never get it perfectly clean.
 I had some leftover pulp left in the rind and that is okay!

 Once you have the empty orange rinds it’s time to turn them into Jack-O’-Lanterns.

 Get a sharp knife (adults only please).
-You can draw you’re design with a marker first if you want.
+You can draw your design with a marker first if you want.
 Honestly, it is so much easier to cut through an orange than a pumpkin that I had an easy time making these without tracing first.
 I also used the simplest design possible.

-You can make whatever design you want for your Jack-O’-Lanterns… try a scary design or whatever floats you’re boat.
+You can make whatever design you want for your Jack-O’-Lanterns… try a scary design or whatever floats your boat.
 But remember you are putting pudding inside of them so any hole that is bigger than a straw will have pudding oozing out.